stringfestdata/stringfest-resource-library/README.md

-# stringfest-resource-library
+# Stringfest Analytics resource library

-Stringfest Analytics resource library
+Here you will find your **reader exclusive** assets as a way of saying thank you for subscribing to the newsletter.